zibojia/COCOCO/README.md

 model.diffusion_model.input_blocks.1.1.proj_out.weight
 ```

-We develope a tool to convert this type model to the delta of weight.
+Therefore, we develope a tool to convert this type model to the delta of weight.

 ```
 cd task_vector;